grafana/grafana/docs/sources/alerting/set-up/configure-high-availability/_index.md

    By default, it is set to listen to all interfaces (`0.0.0.0`).
 1. Set `[ha_peer_timeout]` in the `[unified_alerting]` section of the custom.ini to specify the time to wait for an instance to send a notification via the Alertmanager.
 The default value is 15s, but it may increase if Grafana servers are located in different geographic regions or if the network latency between them is high.

-For a demo, see this [example](https://github.com/grafana/alerting-ha-docker-examples/tree/main/memberlist) of alerting high availability using Memberlist and Docker Compose.
+For a demo, see this [example using Docker Compose](https://github.com/grafana/alerting-ha-docker-examples/tree/main/memberlist).

 ## Enable alerting high availability using Redis